 - fiber (nylon, cotton);

-Here are three more features to compare:
+Here are three more features to consider:

 - a zipper can unzip along three sides or at the top (the first option is definitely better);